IIIF/cookbook-recipes/recipe/0232-image-thumbnail-canvas/index.md

 In this configuration, one would expect the viewing client to first attempt to use the given thumbnail size, then, if the image is too small, to use the IIIF image service.
 This approach might be a good option for Collection or Manifest thumbnails, but for Canvases this method would simply duplicate the image service for the Canvas resource and we gain nothing in terms of performance in cases where the client ignores the given thumbnail size in favor of the image service.

 Since adding a service alone doesn't gain us anything, we can take it a step further by including all or a selection of pre-cached sizes from the [JSON image response](https://iiif.io/api/image/3.0/#51-image-information-request).
-Advertising the appropriate pre-cached sizes ... level 0 image service ... optimize thumbnail generation and delivery.
+Advertising the appropriate pre-cached sizes ...  ... optimize thumbnail generation and delivery.

 ```json
 "thumbnail":{